spsforks/ziglang-zig-wiki/Building-Zig-on-Windows.md

 ## Option 1: Use the Windows Zig Compiler Dev Kit

 This one has the benefit that LLVM, LLD, and Clang are built in Release mode, while your Zig build has the option to be a Debug build.
-This is not the case when building using MSVC.
+It also works completely independently from MSVC so you don't need it to be installed.

 * [zig+llvm+lld+clang-x86_64-windows-gnu-0.7.0+8076894d8.zip](https://ziglang.org/deps/zig%2bllvm%2blld%2bclang-x86_64-windows-gnu-0.7.0+8076894d8.zip) (118 MiB) (sha256 06ae35bfac96aa77f8a992db6e2c1abd466daf1167fe05c931a4483922026168)